core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestination.md

 HasApplications returns a boolean if a field has been set.

+### SetApplicationsNil

+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestination) SetApplicationsNil(b bool)`

+ SetApplicationsNil sets the value for Applications to be an explicit nil

+### UnsetApplications
+`func (o *NetworksNetworkIdApplianceSdwanInternetPoliciesValueDestination) UnsetApplications()`

+UnsetApplications ensures that no value is present for Applications, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)